Thiago099/SKSE-Menu-Framework-SDK/README.md

 ```cpp
 SKSEMenuFramework::AddSectionItem("Add Item", Example1::Render);
 ```
-Here is what this example will look like:
+Here is what this example will look like (The style of the picture is outdated):

 ![image](https://github.com/Thiago099/SKSE-Menu-Framework-SDK/assets/66787043/8ebcd191-55a3-498b-bf36-0ca7337eff3a)